 At St Cuthbert’s we use the National Numeracy website to inform our Numeracy work, and these resources have helped to map out the provision across the whole school.

-Students are asked to sit a Numeracy Assessment at two points during the year, so that basic skills can be assessed and corrected is necessary.
-Each week, in form time, Students have the opportunity to practise their skills with the Number Cruncher PowerPoint displays, which addresses common misconceptions and gives students a straightforward method to use in their learning day to day.
+Students are asked to sit a Numeracy Assessment at two points during the year, so that basic skills can be assessed and corrected if necessary.
+Each week, in form time, Students are given the opportunity to practise their skills using Knowledge Organisers and other form time resources.

-The display boards around the school are continually up-dated showing methods and typical exam questions in which Numeracy skills are needed, and in every maths lesson, students will complete a numeracy based starter/settler activity, with the chance to build skills or correct themselves.
+The digital display boards around the school are continually updated with inspirational mathematicians and their life's work.
+These are also shared within maths lessons with their teachers.
+In every maths lesson, students will also address numeracy based skills, with the chance to build upon these skills or correct themselves.

 The Year 7 catch up intervention programme solidifies the Numeracy skills for identified students and provides the opportunity for them to progress from working with concrete examples to develop towards a more sustainable and repeatable method.